marconimarques/Customized-Instructions/ambiguity/README.md

 Examples:

+- Run `ambiguity-coworker.md` delving into `scenarios\'Cellulose 2026 Market.txt`
-- Run `ambiguity-coworker.md` to analyze `scenarios\'Cellulose 2026 Market.txt` giving me a first view about in which ways logistics can be a source of value creation.
+- Run `ambiguity-coworker.md` to analyze `scenarios\'Cellulose 2026 Market.txt` giving me a first view about in which ways logistics can be a source of value creation
-- Run `ambiguity-coworker.md` to check `scenarios/When AI Makes Everything Cheap.txt` considering what I must take into account in my digital product strategy.
+- Run `ambiguity-coworker.md` to check `scenarios/When AI Makes Everything Cheap.txt` considering what I must take into account in my digital product strategy
-- Run `ambiguity-coworker.md` to analyze `scenarios/When AI Makes Everything Cheap.txt` providing me with a north start to move forward in my AI literacy.
+- Run `ambiguity-coworker.md` to analyze `scenarios/When AI Makes Everything Cheap.txt` providing me with a north start to move forward in my AI literacy

 ## What’s in this repo